HungryTurtleCode/htc_website/_posts/2016-01-03-jquery-keyboard-events-part-2.md

 }
 {% endhighlight %}

+We are still using the
+{% ihighlight javascript %}{% raw %}
+.on()
+{% endraw %}{% endihighlight %}
-We are still using the <span class="lang:js decode:true crayon-inline ">.on()</span>  method, but this time instead of attaching that directly to a jQuery selector call, we attach it to the properties we cached.
+method, but this time instead of attaching that directly to a jQuery selector call, we attach it to the properties we cached.
 For the callback of each of these we are calling more methods from within the object that we will create next.

 Notice how much more modular this approach is.
 We do not have the logic directly in the callback, we instead call a separate method &#8211; allowing us to keep everything clean.